azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ![Scan Image](../Images/09_ADO_ScanImage-1.png)

-At the end, it will show the summery of scan and store the result in extension storage
+At the end, it will show the summary of scan and store the result in extension storage.

 ![Scan Image](../Images/09_ADO_ScanImage-2.png)